 Some of these changes reflect very recent EU law that has come into force, as the Minister mentioned, so what do the Government intend to do about any new EU law that might come into force between now and 31 October or whenever we happen to leave?
-Will these SI and the ones that preceded them have to be further amended if there are other changes to EU law?
+Will this SI and the ones that preceded it have to be further amended if there are other changes to EU law?

 The Minister mentioned that the system for minimum charging rates for hygiene controls of fishery products is somewhat out of date.
 Will the Government confirm whether they aim to change the pound-euro exchange rate from the 2008 level at which it is currently set?
 Although these charges, as we know, are rarely levied by local authorities, any change in the exchange rate, which could happen after Brexit, could have a big impact on the ability to pay of those against whom the charge is levied.
 We saw a big difference in the rate of the pound against the euro after the 2016 referendum, and the way in which we might, unfortunately, leave the EU, could have a similar serious effect on the exchange rate.
 What are the Government planning to do about those charges if there is such a big change in the exchange rate?
 Are they planning to bring it up to date from 10 or 11 years ago?